MJoergen/nexys4ddr/dyoc/Episodes/ep12_-_Stack_Pointer/README.md

 ## Datapath

 The Stack Pointer itself can either increase or decrease by one.
-This is easily implemented in lines 177-190.
+This is easily implemented in the file main/cpu/sp.vhd.
 There is an associated new control signal sr\_sel.

 Being able to read from and write to the stack region requires writing the address to the bus.
-This is handled in line 243.
+This is handled in line 184 in main/cpu/datapath.vhd.
 It has become necessary to increase the size of the control signal addr\_sel.

 The instruction RTS requires adding 1 to the 16-bit value read from the stack region.
 Therefore, we need another value of pc\_sel, which in turn requires expanding this control signal too.
-This is handled in line 145.
+This is handled in the file main/cpu/pc.vhd.

 The instruction PHP requires writing the value of the Status Register to the stack.
-This is handled by lines 248-249.
+This is handled by lines 189-190.
 And the instruction JSR requires writing both the high and low byte of the Program Counter.
-This is handled by lines 250-251.
+This is handled by lines 191-192.
 Here too it has become necessary to expand the size of the control signal data\_sel.

 Note that the Status Register value stored on the stack will always have the